 Bokeh is intended to provide a quick and simple interface to data scientists and domain experts who do not want to be distracted by the details of the software, and also provide a richly detailed interface to application developers and software engineers who may want more control or access to more sophisticated features.
 Because of this, Bokeh takes a layered approach and offers different programming interfaces appropriate to different levels of use.
 This section provides an overview of the various interfaces that are available to Bokeh users, as well as more context about the most important concepts central to the library.
-If you’d like to jump right into plotting, go to Plotting with Basic Glyphs or Making High-level Charts.
+If you’d like to jump right into basic plotting, go to Plotting with Basic Glyphs.

 Bokeh is actually composed of two library components.